 The New York Life Insurance Company was founded in 1845 and has a long history as a financially stable insurer.
 In fact, A.M.
 Best has consistently given New York Life a financial strength rating of Superior (A++), which is the best life insurance rating available.

 The company has its own customer service team, but New York Life primarily sells policies and handles customer interactions through its agents.
-While the company receives average reviews overall for customer satisfaction—their J.D.
-Power rating is 3 out of 5—individual policyholders have a range of experiences.
+While the company receives average reviews overall for customer satisfaction — it ranked 10th out of 22 in J.D.
+Power's 2022 life insurance satisfaction survey — individual policyholders have a range of experiences.